kevinwang930/kevinwang930.github.io/content/post/java/spring/transaction/index.md

 5. **`TransactionStatus` & `SavepointManager`**:
    `TransactionStatus` represents the state of the current transaction (such as whether it is new, has a savepoint, or is rollback-only).
 It extends `SavepointManager`, which exposes savepoint operations to the transaction manager to support nested transactions.
 6. **`TransactionSynchronizationManager`**:
-   A central delegate managing thread-bound resources (like `DataSource` -> `ConnectionHolder` mapping stored via `ThreadLocal`) and transaction synchronizations (callbacks invoked before/after commit or rollback).
+   A central delegate managing thread-bound resources (like `DataSource` -> `ConnectionHolder` mapping stored via `ThreadLocal`) and a thread-local set of `TransactionSynchronization` callbacks.
+7. **`TransactionSynchronization`**:
+   Callback interface for work around commit/rollback (`beforeCommit`, `afterCommit`, `afterCompletion`, and so on).
+Application code registers implementations via `TransactionSynchronizationManager.registerSynchronization`—most commonly to run logic in `afterCommit` only after a successful commit (see §5). `AbstractPlatformTransactionManager` invokes these callbacks during `commit` / `rollback`.

 ---